 You didn’t think we were going to do a driver comparison and not include a TaylorMade offering, did you?
 That would be sacrilege.
 The company that invented the metal-wood continues to drive things forward in driver design, a tradition exemplified by the new TaylorMade M5driver.

 Adjustable in the Extreme

-There are two tracks along the bottom of the clubhead that allow the golfer to precisely control the placement of two moveable weights.
-The tracks are in a T-shape, so that one weight can move from front to back and the other from side to side.
+There are two tracks along the bottom of the clubhead that allows the golfer to precisely control the placement of two moveable weights.
+The tracks are in a T-shape, so that one weight can move from the front to back and the other from side to side.

 The front-to-back weight allows weight to move closer or farther from the ball at impact.
 Closer reduces side spin for straighter flight, while farther away improves stability on mis-hits.
 Moving the rearward weight to the right helps lefties eliminate the right side if they hook it.
 Not many slicers will play this club (the M6 is a bit more remedial), but it can eliminate left misses as well.